Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 • Both agreements are generally enforceable under Colorado law if properly constructed.
 However, Denver courts may examine postnuptial agreements more rigorously to ensure neither party was pressured and the agreement was fair when signed.

 Prenuptial agreements carry a longer tradition, but postnuptial agreements are subject to more court scrutiny to confirm fairness and transparency at every stage.
-As your postnuptial agreement attorney in Denver, I make sure your agreement will withstand this detailed review to protect your interests fully.
+As your postnuptial agreement attorney in Denver, I work to make sure your agreement will withstand this detailed review to protect your interests as fully as possible.

 Purpose: